mmakonyela/GALUP/training/1_lu/modules/README.md

-# Workshop 1: Land-Use Suitability Analysis with QGIS Tools
+# COL Workshop: Land-Use Suitability Analysis with QGIS Tools

 > **Instructor**: [Dr. Changjie Chen](https://github.com/chjch) (<ins>chj.chen@<i></i>ufl.edu</ins>).&nbsp;&nbsp;&nbsp;&nbsp;**Date**: June 1 - August 10, 2021

 ### Goal

-The first GALUP workshop aims at laying a foundation of core concepts and techniques used in land-use suitability analysis, of which the output will help inform land-use decision making.
+This workshop aims at laying a foundation of core concepts and techniques used in land-use suitability analysis, of which the output will help inform land-use decision making.
 Using QGIS, an open-source Geographic Information System (GIS) software